Reading time: 9 minutes

 How do you spend your free time?
 What are your hobbies?

 The way I spend my free time one day will bring me the title “Most Boring Person of the Year”.
 I like to read good books and play strategy board games.
 If at a PostgreSQL conference you notice a strange person hanging around with a chessboard, chances are high that it’s me.

 Any Social Media channels of yours we should be aware of?

 I have my blog where I post interesting ideas and results of my research with a questionable frequency.
-There is also a twitter account @erthalion, but these days I’m experimenting with reducing consumption of social media of this sort.
-You would be surprised how much of a different perspective you can get simply by replacing reading the Twitter feed with rss of carefully selected blogs.
+One can also reach me out on Mastodon @erthalion – but these days I’m experimenting with reducing consumption of social media, and the experiment seems to be successful.
+You would be surprised how much of a different perspective you can get using RSS feeds of carefully selected blogs instead of anything else.

 Last book you read?
 Or a book you want to recommend to readers?